cisagov/LME/README.md

 ## Password Encryption:
 Password encryption is enabled using ansible-vault to store all lme user and lme service user passwords at rest.
-We do submit a hash of the password to Have I been pwned to check to see if it is compromised: [READ MORE HERE](https://haveibeenpwned.com/FAQs)
+We do submit a hash of the password to Have I been pwned to check to see if it is compromised: [READ MORE HERE](https://haveibeenpwned.com/FAQs), but since they're all randomly generated this should be RARE.

 ### where are passwords stored?:
 ```bash